Equipment and System Requirements

 - Microphone, video capability, and speakers (external or built-in)

 - Zoom (see info below; for all technical requirements for Zoom, visit https://support.zoom.us/hc/en-us)

 Checking Your Technology

 Please follow these steps (prior to your session!) to help make sure connecting with learners goes great.
-If you're unable to complete a step or have questions, email email@example.com to schedule a quick tech setup session and we'll make sure you're good to go.
+If you're unable to complete a step or have questions, click here to schedule a quick tech setup session or email firstname.lastname@example.org.